 The Board of Trustees has annually prioritized these goals for planning and budgeting purposes and added any new initiatives under them.
 Most often they have included one or more of the five long-term goals.
-For 2021-22 the Board priorities included these three long-term goals:
+For 2023-24 the Board priorities included three over-arching priorities: